Hanser12-2009/evangel-scholar/README.md

 ## About Me

-I'm a student at Evangel University learning to use technology to serve others and solve problems.
-This project taught me that coding is accessible, creative, and incredibly rewarding.
+I'm a student at Evangel University going through the computer and tech class to further my chances of being accepted into a vet school.
 ---

 *Built with ❤️ at Evangel University*